Calibrated Forecasting and Persuasion: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sectionmodel}, we introduce the model and the calibration test.
-In Section \ref{sectionMainresults}, we present the persuasion problem, prove our main results for both informed and uninformed senders, and finally provide an application.
+In Section \ref{sectionmodel}, we introduce the dynamic forecasting game and the calibration test.
+In Section \ref{sectionMainresults}, we present the persuasion problem, state our main results and provide an application.
 In Section \ref{sectionnoregret}, we consider a receiver who minimizes regret instead of using the calibration test.
 In Section \ref{sectionconclusion}, we conclude and discuss future work.
 All omitted proofs are in Appendix \ref{proofs}.
-In Appendix \ref{secMDP}, we consider an environment where the receiver's action affects how the states evolves.
-In Appendix \ref{secPerBlackExp}, we provide a reformulation of the persuasion problem in terms of Blackwell experiments.
+Appendix \ref{secPerBlackExp} contains a reformulation of the persuasion problem in terms of Blackwell experiments.